 Visteon is the visionary-sounding name Ford Motor bestowed on its automotive components unit when it was spun off in 2000.
-One of the largest auto parts makers in the US, the company has evolved to operate three business groups: Climate Control (climate systems, powertrain cooling systems); Electronic Products (audio systems, driver control systems, infotainment systems, powertrain and feature control modules); and Interior Products (cockpits, door modules, consoles).
-Ford represents about 25% of sales; Visteon also provides products and services to aftermarket customers.
+One of the largest auto parts makers in the US, the company has evolved to operate two business groups: Climate Control (climate systems, powertrain cooling systems); and Electronic Products (audio systems, driver control systems, infotainment systems, powertrain and feature control modules).
+Ford represents more than 25% of sales; Visteon also provides products and services to aftermarket customers.
 More than 80% of its sales are made outside the US.

-Visteon's Climate Control segment makes climate systems and powertrain cooling systems and generates 64% of total sales.
-Interior Products makes cockpits, door modules, and consoles and contributes 17%, while Electronic Products offers audio systems, driver control systems, and powertrain and feature control modules, generating 19%.
+Visteon's Climate Control segment makes climate systems and powertrain cooling systems and generates 67% of total sales in 2014.
+Electronic Products offers audio systems, driver control systems, and powertrain and feature control modules, and generated 31%.

 Sales and Marketing

-While Ford represents a quarter of Visteon's business, the Hyundai Kia Automotive Group tops that, commanding around 30% of the company's revenues.
+While Ford represents more than a quarter of Visteon's business, the Hyundai Kia Automotive Group tops that, commanding around 36% of the company's revenues.
 Visteon provides components to a lion's share of the top global automotive OEMs -- Daimler, Honda, Toyota, and Volkswagen is the short list.

 Visteon has been reorganizing and getting rid of extraneous divisions and units in order to focus on its more profitable operations.
 As part of a strategic reorganization, Visteon in 2014 announced it will separate the portion of its Interiors business conducted through its facilities in Chennai and Pune, India, into a new legal entity, which will be transferred to the holding company and sold to the buyer.